Alvin787/FLAC-batch-meta-tagger/README.md

 This repository contains a Python script that updates FLAC file metadata and renames files based on an input track list.
 The script performs two primary tasks:

+## Features
+- **Update Metadata:**
+  Sets the Artist, Album, and Date tags for each FLAC file using the [Mutagen](https://mutagen.readthedocs.io/) library.

+- **Rename Files:**
+  Renames each FLAC file based on an ordered list of track names provided in a text file.
+The script cleans up each track name by removing any leading track numbers or unwanted characters and then uses a sanitized version of the track name for the new filename.

 ## Use Case

 Many albums available on [archive.org](https://archive.org/) are uploaded in FLAC format but lack proper organization.
 The FLAC files may have confusing file names and missing metadata, making it difficult to use them directly on popular music players such as Apple Music, Foobar2000, MusicBee, etc. This tool is designed to help you: